 Bryan has the privilege of representing powerful voices and world-changers like Rich Stearns, Anne Graham Lotz, Elisa Morgan, Jim Rubart, and many others.
 His greatest aim is to serve with reckless generosity—to give his time, expertise, passion, and partnership to help make good things happen in lives all around him.
 Above all, he values the power of good relationships, a servant’s heart, and a commitment to excellence.

-Bryan and his wife, Suzanne, are currently moving to Colorado Springs with their golf phenom toddler, Miles, and their smiley baby, Daphne.
+Bryan and his wife, Suzanne, are currently live in Colorado Springs with their golf phenom toddler, Miles, and their smiley baby, Daphne.

 Little Known Facts: Bryan’s first camping trip ever was a one hundred mile hike on the Appalachian Trail.